Secure File Transfers & PGP Encryption Tutorial

 Password: Password for your secure FTP account created by Bank of America.

-The network identity needs to have privileges that allow it to read files from source locations and write files to destination locations.
-When you complete the installation, you can confirm the network identity is associated with Diplomat Basic Edition by checking the service properties of the Diplomat MFT 64 service under Administrative Tools.
+The service account needs to have privileges that allow it to read files from source locations and write files to destination locations, such as network shared folders.
+When you complete the installation, you can confirm the network identity is associated with Diplomat by checking the service properties of the Diplomat MFT 64 service under Administrative Tools.